 This bulletin covers some more advanced circuitry that is useful if we need better control of the vibration motors we’re using.
-A prime application for this, is of course, using a vibration motor to provide haptic feedback.
+A prime application for this, is, of course, using a vibration motor to provide haptic feedback.

 When using vibration motors (or Eccentric Rotating Mass (ERM) actuators to give them their popular engineering term) for haptic feedback applications, the ability to generate crisp clean ‘impulse’ signals is very important.
 Factors like the eccentric mass size and shape can affect this, which is why all our vibration motor datasheets have Rise, Lag, Stop and Active Brake times listed.

 A popular technique to reduce the time taken for the vibration motor to start spinning is to overdrive the voltage applied to the motor for a short period of time.
-However it’s the stop time that has the biggest effect on the production of a crisp haptic event.
+However, it’s the stop time that has the biggest effect on the production of a crisp haptic event.

-In order to improve the stop time, we have to drive the motor hard with reverse polarity (active braking) in order create a ‘brake’ for the momentum of the eccentric mass.
+In order to improve the stop time, we have to drive the motor hard with reverse polarity (active braking) in order to create a ‘brake’ for the momentum of the eccentric mass.
 To apply this reverse voltage, we need to use an H-bridge drive circuit.

 The H-bridge Drive Circuit Reference Design

 The H-bridge design builds on the basic driving circuitry covered in AB-001 (simple driver circuits for vibration motors).
 A reference circuit diagram can be found below.

 The H-bridge is a more complex drive configuration that makes use of four transistors; two pMOS for the high-side of the circuit and two nMOS for the low-side.
 These can be in the form of a single package that contains all the transistors and diodes, or if board-space is available, it can often be made cheaper with discrete components.